rlawglacio/rlawglacio.github.io/fjellski.md

 **Rotten**: Snow that's definitely on the way out, with cavities beneath it where it's melting from the ground up.
 In moderation, this can be funny, but it gets to a point where it's too much.

 **Påskesnø**: Or 'Easter snow'.
 This is great!
 Really buttery snow that's started melting but is nowhere near rotten yet.
 Really good for intermediates and beginners alike, and for effortlessly covering long distances.

+#### **Places you might hear about**

+There are a lot of options for skiing around Bergen, and it can get confusing hearing about them all.
+Here are some brief descriptions of the main ones:

+**Voss**: Accesible by a relatively short train journey.
+Home to the Voss resort and the location for the Bjerknes getaway the last few years.
+A large inland town by Norwegian standards.

+**Finse**: Further up along the Bergen to Oslo line.
+No shops, some fancy modern cabins, some not so fancy old cabins, a button lift, a research station, a big lake, a big glacier and not a lot else.
+Used for training for polar expeditions back in the day.

+**Gullbotn**: Not so far from Bergen by bus or car and home to a lysløper (flood lit skiing track).
+Also where you'd start for Gullfjellet, probably.

+**Sogndalsføra**: The main town in Sognefjord.
+Nice enough place, but you're probably there to explore the nearby mountains, Jostedal being a main attraction.

+**Kvamskogen**: More cabins than you can shake a stick at, and good fjellski, topptur, and langrenn possibilities.
+Also a couple of very small ski resorts which can be fun.
+It's on the way from Bergen to ...

+**Norheimsund**: Which, along with **Øystese** next door are the largest settlements in (the upper part of?)
+Hardangerfjord.
+Less skiing direct from here, as the fjord sides are very steep, and most people like to start a bit higher up.

 Thanks for reading.
 Do drop me an email if you found this useful — always good to get feedback : )